Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

-We finally treat the case of the Fano threefolds of index one (also referred to as prime Fano threefolds), restricting to those for which the generator of the Picard group is very ample (usually referred to as \textit{non-hyperelliptic} prime Fano threefolds).
-Threefolds $X_g$ of this kind are classified, up to deformation equivalence, by their \textit{genus} $g$: this is the integer defined as the genus of a codimension 2 smooth linear section of $X$.
-The restriction imposed on the generator of $\Pic(X_g)$ tells us that the genus $g$ of $X_g$ takes values in $\{3,\ldots, 12\}$ and that, when $g=3,$ $X_g$ is a smooth quartic hypersurface in $\D{P}^4$.
-Towards the rest of the section, $X$ denotes a prime Fano threefolds with very ample generator of $\Pic(X)$ and $g$ denotes its genus.
+We finally treat the case of the Fano threefolds of index one (also referred to as prime Fano threefolds).
+We restrict the framework to \textbf{non-hyperelliptic} prime Fano threefolds, which means that the ample generator $H_X$ of the Picard group is actually very ample.
+We recall that prime Fano threefolds are classified, up to deformation equivalence, by their \textbf{genus} $g$: this is the integer defined as the genus of a codimension 2 smooth linear section of $X$, or equivalently by the equality $H_X^3=2g-2$.
+The genus $g$ of a non-hyperelliptic smooth prime Fano threefold $X$ takes values in $\{3,\ldots, 12\} \setminus \{11\}$.
+Also, when $g=3,$ $X$ must be a quartic hypersurface in $\D{P}^4$.

+All through the current section, $X$, or $X_g$, denotes a prime Fano threefold with very ample generator of $\Pic(X)$ and $g$ denotes its genus.
 As we saw in section \ref{sect:gen}, given an instanton $E$ on $X$, there is a unique pair of integers $(n,k)$ such that

-where $F_0$ a minimal instanton bundle of rank 2.
+where $F_0$ is a minimal instanton bundle of rank 2.
+In particular $\rk(E)=2n$.
 When $g$ is even, the minimal instanton $F_0$ is a Mukai bundle according to the terminology used in \cite{BMK}.
 We recall a few basic properties of $F_0$.
 Put:

+In the next lemma we recollect results from \cite{Cili-prime, ciliberto} or \cite{BMK}, for the case where $g$ is even.
+To state it, we recall that a vector bundle $E$ on a threefold $X$ is said to be ACM if it has no intermediate cohomology, namely $H^i(E(m))=0$, for all integers $m$ and for $i=1,2$.